whisperpine/reonic-devops-challenge/SUBMISSION.md

 - Look around in the AWS console...
 - Run `just destroy` command to destroy the dev stack "ReonicDevOpsStackDev".

-## What you would improve with more time
+## What I would improve with more time

 - Make changes via Pull Requests rather than pushing directly to the main branch.